mbhuddleston/Mbhuddleston.github.io/_posts/2018-07-28-your-filename.md

 This is kind of like an interview stage where they decide if you are worth their money.
 With this in mind, staying online more often gives you a higher chance of getting a client.

-Set Your Own Rates or Join the [Official Kids Course](https://www.ipalfish.com/klian/web/dist/teacher/mobile/invite/teacher_invite.html?uid=6722746) and be paid a set fee
+#### Set Your Own Rates or Join the [Official Kids Course] or do BOTH(https://www.ipalfish.com/klian/web/dist/teacher/mobile/invite/teacher_invite.html?uid=6722746) and be paid a set fee

 Most tutoring programs have fixed rates that are generally pretty low.
 The cool thing about PalFish is that you can set your own rates!